 Could an increasing number of accessible tech qualifications replace degrees?

-Tech and coding academies are on the rise, fueled by a growing need for software developers and digital professionals across all industries.
+Tech and coding academies are on the rise, fueled by a growing need and jobs to fill for software developers and digital professionals across all industries.
 These courses range in scope and price, from free online courses like Udemy to intensive boot camps like General Assembly and Flatiron School.
 With costs ranging from hundreds of pounds to several thousand pounds, many offer the possibility of a complete career change or career entry point in just a few months.
 These academies offer both virtual and in-person courses, with some specialising in a key development role or programming language.
 The growth of the coding academy marketplace is leading some to question the value of traditional computer science degree courses.

 Why Are More People Choosing Tech Academies?